dfinity/portal/docs/references/ic-interface-spec.md

 ### Invariants {#invariants}

 The following is an incomplete list of invariants that should hold for the abstract state `S`, and are not already covered by the type annotations in this section.

+-   No method name is the name of an update and query method in a CanisterModule at the same time:

+        ∀ _ ↦ CanState ∈ S.canisters:
+          dom(CanState.module.update_methods) ∩ dom(CanState.module.query_methods) = ∅

 -   Deleted call contexts were not awaiting a response: